Morcatko/EspHome-Editor/docs/docs/03-language/core-concepts.md

 ```
 ---

-Next up: Let’s look at how various features work.
+Next up: Let’s look at how to structure a project.